 Myth three: I’m disinheriting the kids

-Accessing home equity will allow you to provide financial assistance to your children or grandchildren if needed.
+Accessing home equity will allow you to provide financial assistance to your children or grandchildren if needed by becoming the Bank of Mum and Dad.
 People are living longer, which requires more proactive financial planning for retirement.
 This allows you to choose the timing of a bequest, which can have major benefits for your family.

 Myth four: A reverse mortgage is a ‘last resort’

-Most people entering retirement have more savings (or equity) in their home, than they have in superannuation.
-A reverse mortgage allows you to better plan for your retirement, and improve your wellbeing and lifestyle – all without having to sell your home.
-A Household Loan provides you with flexibility and choice, and enhances your ability to retire in comfort.
+Most people entering retirement have more savings (or equity) in their homes than they have in superannuation.
+A reverse mortgage allows you to better plan for your retirement, and improve your well-being and lifestyle – all without having to sell your home.
+A Household Loan provides you with flexibility and choice and enhances your ability to retire in comfort.

 Myth Five: There’ll be nothing left to cover aged care costs